rotki/docs/usage-guides/api-keys.md

 ### Monerium

+You can integrate Monerium with rotki to import your transaction data.
+This feature is only available for premium users.

 As long as you provide Monerium credentials, all Monerium transactions on Mainnet, Polygon, and Gnosis chain will be decorated with bank data (or chain bridging data), which you can also see in the Monerium app.

 1. For bank transfers from/to your address, you will be able to see the destination/source IBAN along with the memo of the transfer.